DISAPPOINTED, BUT NOT SURPRISED

 How should I spend my time?
-Top buying accounts should be the most important, based on either sales volumes or forecasts.
-And should, therefore, get the most attention, so reps can plan weekly visits, with monthly visits on other accounts.
+Top buying accounts should be the most important, based on either sales volumes or forecast.
+And should, therefore, get the most of attention, so reps can plan weekly visits, with monthly visits on other accounts.

 Where are my best opportunities?
-Highlighting new-product opportunities within priority accounts helps a rep build a share of the wallet.
-So building out a “white space” report under each account that flags product category priorities based on the characteristics of the account.
+Highlighting new-product opportunities within priority accounts helps a rep build share of wallet.
+So building out a “white space” report under each account that flags product category priorities based on the characteristics of the account

 Oh, and while we’re at it, don’t make them go find the data themselves!
 Business Intelligence tools are amazing, but cutting data is for analytical minds, and that’s a skill that many high-EQ relationship experts resident in your sales teams do not have.
 So giving them analytical tools that allow them to do the cuts themselves will often be unused.
 Instead, know what signals they need to see.